 The Social Justice and Peace Committee felt that this national holiday would serve as a golden opportunity for the event.

-For information about the “Day of Service” or the Social Justice and Peace Committee, call the parish at (207) 857-0490.
+For more information about the “Day of Service” or the Social Justice and Peace Committee, call 207-857-0490.